MarlonDeOcampo/VagrantMulti/README.md

 - put the dns name that you have added to the hosts file, in our case it is mydns.com and press enter to see the dashboard

+### Creating an NFS Kurbernetes provision

+- make sure that you have all the details of your nfs server shared path and the IP address
+- go to the nfs